 Some cargo ships have a swimming pool and gymnasium which are shared with the ships crew and/or officers.

-Options – Freighter Travel has the facility through our IATA Bonded Travel Agency to combine your cruise with air travel or a land-based tour or holiday.
+Options – Freighter Travel has the facility through our Bonded Travel Agency to combine your voyage with air travel or a land-based tour or holiday.

 This allows you to join any passenger cargo ship at your chosen port of call, and to disembark at the time and destination to suit your plans.
-You have the option of including a short cruise while you are overseas, flying to and from your cruise, cruising to your destination and flying home, or vice-versa.
+You have the option of including a short voyage while you are overseas, flying to and from your voyage, voyaging to your destination and flying home, or vice-versa.

-If your preference is for more than one cruise to see specific ports of call, we can arrange your connecting flights, rental car, accommodation and/or tours between cruises.
+If your preference is for more than one voyage to see specific ports of call, we can arrange your connecting flights, rental car, accommodation and/or tours between voyages.
 We can also arrange any documentation that you may require.

 At sea the day is yours to do as you choose.
 Relaxing or exercising on deck, mixing with passengers or crew, dining, spending time on the bridge, learning how the ship is controlled and navigated—all combine into a pleasant, leisurely routine.